itsWill/Blog/app/articles/writing_a_compiler.md

 module.exports = Lexer;
 ```

 The next step is to be able to match floating point numbers.
-Let's take a similiar strategy and think about the regular expression for a floating point number.
+Let's take a similar strategy and think about the regular expression for a floating point number.
 A floating point number is a sequence of one or more digits followed by a decimal point followed by zero or more digits i.e \d+.\d*

 Note that therefore in minilang we don't allow floating point numbers to start with a decimal point.
-Lets write the tests to match floating point numbers and disallow numbers that start with a decimal point or that are inproperly formatted.
+Lets write the tests to match floating point numbers and disallow numbers that start with a decimal point or that are improperly formatted.

 ``` javascript
 it('lexes floating point numbers', function(){